ninolomata/bao-cva6-guide/README.md

 `cd bao-hypervisor`

-Copy the provided configs to bao's directory:
+Copy the provided configs and cva6 platform to bao's directory:

 `cp -r ../bao/configs/* ./configs`
+`cp -r ../bao/platform/* ./src/platform`

 In the configs you want to use, in the *configs/xxxconfig/config.c* files, setup the absolute path for the vm images.
 For example: